Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 ## Research Goal

-The goal is to study how controlled changes in declarative constraints impact the process models discovered from event logs.
-The focus is on incrementally building and validating rule sets before log generation.
+The research aims to develop an automated, incremental process discovery–based approach for integrating declarative constraints into existing imperative process models while ensuring behavioral compliance and consistency.

 ---

 ## Approach

-- **R_base**: Initial DECLARE specification from a sound WF-net
+- **R_base**: Extracted DECLARE specification from a sound WF-net using Wizard Algorithm
-- **R_existing**: Relaxed base constraints
+- **R_existing**: Relaxed base constraints wrt to New rules
-- **R_new^inc**: Incremental constraints added
+- **R_new^inc**: Incremental addition of new constraints

 ### Trial Rule Set:
 **R_trial = R_existing ∪ R_new^inc**

 The rule set is validated through MP-Declare:
-- If traces can be generated, the model is **consistent** and exported as `model.decl`.
+- If traces can be generated, the model is **consistent** and exported as `model.decl` and generates traces, Process discovery inductive miner is applied on generated event log as a result a Constraint based Workflow net is generated, where as incase of inconsistent R_trail results in 0 trace generation which requirs inconsistent resolution techniques qmis is needed as a result qmis based Rediscovered workflow net is generated.

 ---

 ## Workflow

-1. **BPMN → WF-net → DECLARE extraction → Relaxation → Incremental injection → Consistency check (MP-Declare) → Event log (Alloy) → Inductive Miner (PM4Py) → Discovered WF-net**
+1. **BPMN → WF-net → DECLARE extraction(Wizard Algorithm) → Relaxation → Incremental injection → Consistency check (MP-Declare) → Event log (Alloy) → Inductive Miner (PM4Py) → Rediscovered WF-net**

 ---